ZhongshuHou/LSA/README.md

 ![clean](https://user-images.githubusercontent.com/103247057/223674435-d6bd75d1-fb60-4b7b-88af-69b6f36af03d.JPG)

-it can be seen that the patterns are related to frequency characteristics that harmonics are basically distributed in low bands (top-left corner of attention plot) and consonants (almost randomly distributed) are in high bands (bottom-right corner of attention plot).
-It can be also seen that female's pitches are higher than male's with larger intervals.
+it can be seen that the patterns are related to speech characteristics that harmonics are basically distributed in low bands (top-left corner of attention plot) and consonants (almost randomly distributed) are in high bands (bottom-right corner of attention plot).
+It can also be seen that female's pitches are higher than male's with larger intervals.
 To be clearly, the harmonics-related lines are not parallel to each other for the frequencies are in the ERB scale.

 Then we plot the attention figures generated from noisy speech and the attention plots in decoder are given below, where the harmonic-related features are highlighted,